SocialHackersClass10/JavaScript3/Week2/homework/README.md

 ====================================
 In case of subsequent fetch errors (those for contributors) I have opted not to display an error but instead to just log the error and the link in the console, and then let the page behave as if an empty result was received.

-In order to avoid web traffic, and possible github request refusal due to frequency, "contributors" fetching is done once for each repo, and that result is stored and used until page refresh.
+In order to avoid web traffic, and possible API request refusal due to frequency, "contributors" fetching is done once for each repo, and that result is stored and used until page refresh.

 That means that, once a result has been received, whether it is an actual list, an empty dataset or an error which results in an empty dataset, that will be the result displayed each time the user selects that repo from the repo selection element.